MarkEWaite/nodelabelparameter-plugin/CONTRIBUTING.md

 The file will have a list of package names.
 Click on them to find a list of class names.

-The lines of the code will be covered in three different colors, red, green, and orange.
+The source code will be displayed in three different colors, red, green, and orange.
 Red lines are not covered in the tests.
+Orange lines are partially covered by tests.
-Green lines are covered with tests.
+Green lines are fully covered by tests.

 ## Reporting Issues